newcastleuniversity/puppet-mod-lithnetamagent/README.md

 If using the registration feature, an active Lithnet AMS server is required, configured with support for Lithnet LAPS and registration of clients using keys.
 More information can be found in the [Setting up Lithnet LAPS](https://docs.lithnet.io/ams/configuration/deploying-features/setting-up-lithnet-laps) section of the documentation.

+Ubuntu systems need the puppetlabs/apt module from Puppet Forge and its dependencies.
+This module is tested with puppetlabs/apt 6.2.0, puppetlabs/stdlib 5.2.0, and puppetlabs/translate 1.2.0.

 ### Beginning with the module

 Include the main 'lithnetamagent' class.